Sifyrena/PyUL_NBody/README.md

               particles,m_position_unit, Uniform, Density, UVel, rP, VScale = 1)
 ```
 to generate an 2D preview of the simulation grid.

+* The soliton profile generator is NOT optimized for axion masses other than 1e-22 and mass ratios (BH:ULDM) above 15%.
+Documentation will be updated after the work concerning those functionalities are published.

 # Python Library Prerequisites